Fiona Bigwood

-Fiona Bigwood (born 24 April 1976) is a British dressage rider, and winner of a silver medal in the team dressage event at the 2016 Summer Olympics.
+Fiona Bigwood (born 24 April 1976 in Camberwell, United Kingdom) is a British dressage rider and winner of a silver medal in the team dressage event at the 2016 Summer Olympics.

 Early life

 Bigwood was born on 24 April 1976.
-By the time she was 10 years old, Bigwood rode Tanya Larrigan's old Grand Prix horse Salute on lease.
+By the time she was 10, Bigwood rode Tanya Larrigan's old Grand Prix horse Salute on lease.
 She soon competed at the 1993 Junior European Championships and the Young Rider European Championships.
 As a teenager, she trained in Denmark and was educated at Croydon High School.